triton-inference-server/server/deploy/azure/README.md

 Triton Server needs a repository of models that it will make available for inferencing.
-For this example you will place the model repository in an AWS S3 Storage bucket.
+For this example you will place the model repository in an Azure Storage Container.

 ```
-$ aws mb s3://triton-inference-server-repository
+az storage container create --name triton-inference-server-repository
 ```

-Following the [QuickStart](../../docs/quickstart.md) download the example model repository to your system and copy it into the AWS S3 bucket.
+Following the [QuickStart](../../docs/quickstart.md) download the example model repository to your system and copy it into the Azure Storage Container

 ```
+$ cd ./docs/examples
+$ for file in `find model_repository -type f`; do
+  az storage blob upload --container-name triton-inference-server-repository --account-name
+done
 $ aws cp -r docs/examples/model_repository s3://triton-inference-server-repository/model_repository
 ```